exercism/elixir/exercises/concept/basics/.docs/introduction.md

 end
 ```

-Invoking a function is done by specifying its module- and function name and passing arguments for each of the functions's parameters.
+Invoking a function is done by specifying its module- and function name and passing arguments for each of the function's parameters.
 The module name may be omitted if the function is invoked inside of the module.

 ```elixir
 sum = Calculator.add(1, 2)